Contents

 - Click the description field at the top of the window.

-- Enable Microservice for Advanced Frame interpolation if applicable.
-The Microservices that appear will vary depending on the source type.
+- Enable more Microservices if applicable.
+The microservices shown will vary depending on the source type.
+The microservice settings shown are:

 - Click Save.

-After adding sources to the Source panel, users must create new projects in the MediaHub Project panel.
-Users can then select, drag, and drop their sources into a project.
-MediaHub projects can contain multiple simultaneous outputs and destinations.
+After adding sources to the Source panel, users must create new output destination types in the MediaHub Destination panel.
+Users can then select, drag, and drop their sources into a destination block.
+MediaHub destination blocks can contain multiple simultaneous outputs.
 Each output can be pre-configured with its encoding profile and destination.

-- Click + Create a Project in the right panel or + Project at the top of the panel.
+- Click the + Add a Destination in the right panel or + Destination at the top of the panel.

 - Click the Save button at the bottom of the screen.